 - Loud and frequent snoring

-- Gasping, choking, snorting sounds during sleep
+- Gasping, choking, and snorting sounds during sleep

 - Observable episodes of stopped breathing